 Instead of telling him to give up or being rude, she gave him a time extension and encouraged him to keep trying to submit the exam.
-I walked in the room and asked him how things were going.
+I walked into the room and asked him how things were going.
 He shared with me his frustrations and then declared, “If you want to submit my test, you can.
 I don’t care anymore.”

 There were six applicants applying for the position.
-They all met the requirements for the position, however, they did not pass the background check, drug test, or credit check.
+They all met the requirements for the position; however, they did not pass the background check, drug test, or credit check.
 After much duress, Philip received word that he had been selected for the position.